bramdanneels/DioscoreaHerbarium/README.md

 # DioscoreaHerbarium
 Scripts used for analysing data derived from sequencing of leaf glands from Dioscorea sansibarensis from herbarium specimens.
-Scripts containg basic usage information
-More info can be obtained from bram.danneels@ugent.be
+All scripts contain basic usage information and requirements More info can be obtained from bram.danneels@ugent.be